 Description

-MATERIALS: of red brick in Flemish bond with flint to the rear extension and a roof of black-glazed pantiles.
+The building is constructed of red brick in Flemish bond, with flint used for the rear extension, and features a roof made of black-glazed pantiles.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.